-- 1. Make sure the muzzle of the barrel is pointed in a safe direction at all times. - 2.
-Open the action and carefully remove the primer from the breech plug. - Using the Breech Plug/Nipple wrench, supplied with the rifle, remove the breech plug from the rear of the barrel. - 4.
+- Make sure the muzzle of the barrel is pointed in a safe direction at all times. - 2.
+Open the action and carefully remove the primer from the breech plug. - Using your fingers, rotate the Accelerator Breech Plug Counter Clockwise.
+Depending on the amount of shooting done you may have to use your spanner wrench loosen the breech plug. - 4.
 Insert a ramrod into the muzzle and push the load out of the rear of the barrel. - 5.
 Clean and wipe all surfaces of loose fouling and debris.